Dem Rita Hart backs down in Iowa election challenge to Miller-Meeks amid mounting GOP pressure

 Democrat Rita Hart has formally dropped her election challenge in Iowa to GOP Rep. Mariannette Miller-Meeks, just as Republicans turned up their public relations campaign against the potential election "steal."

-Hart officially lost Iowa's Second District race in November to Miller-Meeks by just six votes.
+Hart officially lost Iowa's Second Congressional District race in November to Miller-Meeks by just six votes.
 However, she had filed a formal election contest with the House of Representatives asking for a recount that included 22 ballots that were left out of the final tally, claiming she would have prevailed.

 But amid a growing GOP-led campaign to quash the challenge and to pressure House Democrats to accept the election results, Hart formally announced Wednesday she will no longer try to overturn the election.